prestonbrubaker/archipelago/readme.txt

 6: Add register 1 and register 2, and place the result in register 3
 7: Subtract register 2 from register 1, and place the result in register 3.
 If the result is negative, set register 3 to zero
 9: Take the modulus of 1 with respect to 2, and place the result of this in register 3 (e.g. 15, 4 -> 3)
+16: Store a random value in register 1

 3: Change the Index to the Data so that during the next turn, the organism will read this instruction